alejandropadillav1/TestMillionAP/README.md

 - Clean Code.
 - High Availability
 - Application Insight Azure is included in order to monitor the performance and finding out the bottle-neck.
+- NUnitTest included with each parameters.
+- Security will be include in a next phase (The best option is using with JWT Bearer Authentication)

 ## Installation Instructions